 Yes, Rough Collies’ beautiful, luxurious coat sheds regularly.
-Collie’s shed more heavily when seasons change or twice a year in spring and autumn.
+Collie’s shed more heavily when seasons change, twice a year in spring and autumn, and require frequent grooming.

-Read on to learn about the types of collies coats, shedding cycles, and some ways to manage shedding.
+Read on to learn about the types of collie coats, shedding cycles, and some ways to manage shedding.

 Rough Collie vs. Smooth Collie Shedding